ykwong1223/AA7005/README.md

 Use "FileInputDelimited" to input csv, use "tMap" to combine and "tFileOutputDelimited" to output

 # Talend_Prep-
 Use "fill missing values with..." to handle missing values.
-Use "Search and Replace" to replace data inconsistency
+Use "Search and Replace" to replace inconsistent data

 # Results & Discussion-
 Gradient Boosting is the best prediction model comapred to Decision Tree and Random Forest.
 E-commerce business must focus on their cashback amount, services and delivery time.